\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Linguistic Variation, Language Policy, and LLMs

 The rapid proliferation of LLMs and Generative AI has led to questions about how language policy can support the development of these technologies in a manner that supports language equality.
 By analyzing the motivations and limitations of diverse policy actors from Big Tech and state entities to civil society and academic institutions, we argue for a shift towards democratic machine learning strategies that recognize linguistic variation not as statistical noise, but as a vital component of human communication and digital citizenship.

 The motivation for big technology companies like Meta, Google or OpenAI to move beyond standardized English is rarely purely altruistic but is governed by a tension between \textit{economic scalability} and \textit{socio-technical responsibility}.
 Big Tech actors occupy a contradictory space as both the primary enforcers of linguistic standardization and the only entities with the compute power to technically reduce the dialect gap.
 The dominant logic of the large scale favours standardisation to minimise computational costs; however, increasingly, performance on English cannot easily be improved and, as such, under-resourced and non-standard languages have become strategic for improving overall model performance.
 Similarly, high-resource language markets, such as English, Spanish or Mandarin, are saturated, while the ``next billion web users''~\citep{arora2019next} speak a diverse range of languages.
-Development in this logic is likely to remain mostly extractive, unless governed by policies that support linguistic equality.
-A key technical measure could be the measurement and reporting of a \emph{dialect gap}, which measures the reduction in performance in dialects versus English and by requiring this to be explicitly reported or even supported by means of Corporate Social Responsibility (CSR) credits.
+Development in this logic is likely to remain mostly extractive ~\citep[see also][]{ramponi-2024-language}, unless governed by policies that support linguistic equality.
+A key technical measure could be the measurement and reporting of a \emph{dialect gap}, which measures the reduction in performance in dialects versus English and by requiring this to be explicitly reported or even directly supported by incentives in government policy.
 In this manner, the paradigm could be shifted towards more explicit support for non-standardized languages.